Gray-Stone/robot-push-btm/switch-flipper/camera-notes.md

 `fake-tip -> base` will be published afterword, basically using an invert of `base -> tip` `tag -> fake-tip` will be a static transform.

+**This plan was never executed.
+The fixed test bed camera location can be calibrated manually using depth cloud.
+The mobile robot's camera offset is given**

 ---
 ### Action item